Key Points

 Firstly, DON'T BLAME THE FILLER!
 It's not the filler's fault.
 Filler will always do what it simply should do....fill.
 What it actually fills, is entirely determined by what is happening at the other, blunt end of the syringe, that's where the cause of all the problems is determined!
 Who is placing it, where they are placing it and how they are placing it there determines the outcome.

 Secondly, this is nothing new!
-27 years ago we already knew that there had been one or two reports worldwide, that injecting the old dermal filler Collagen products were associated with a remote risk of arterial injection, particularly in the frown (glabellar) region (leading to visual problems eg. blindness).
+Over 30 years ago we already knew that there had been one or two reports worldwide, that injecting the old dermal filler Collagen products were associated with a remote risk of arterial injection, particularly in the frown (glabellar) region (leading to temporary visual disturbances).

 The known problem with this region is that it is very vascular (lots of little arteries and blood vessels running in the sub skin layers), so awareness of the region's anatomy and pitfalls is vital if injecting this area is determined necessary.